25 September 2019

 In 1929, she starred with Lupe Velez and cowboy star William Boyd in Lady of the Pavements (D.W.
 Griffith, 1929), a romantic drama set in the time of Napoleon in Paris.
 At IMDb, reviewer Drednm loves it: "While William Boyd hasn't much to do here as the Count, the two leading ladies tear the place apart.
 Fiery Lupe Velez is superb as Nanon, taking full advantage of the comic scenes but then turning in a terrific dramatic performance in the finale.
 Jetta Goudal is gorgeous and lethal as Diane, using her haughty beauty to good effect."

-Because of her audaciousness in suing DeMille and her high-profile activism in the Actors Equity's fight for the unionisation of film actors she became known as the Joan of Arc of Equity.
+The next year Jacques Feyder directed Goudal in her only French-language film, Le Spectre vert/The Green Spectre (Jacques Feyder, 1930), a made-in-Hollywood, alternate language version of The Unholy Night (1929).
+Because of her audaciousness in suing DeMille and her high-profile activism in the Actors Equity's fight for the unionisation of film actors, she became known as 'the Joan of Arc of Equity'.
 However, some of the Hollywood studios refused to employ her and with the arrival of sound her very thick accent left her with limited offers.

 At age forty-one, she made her last screen appearance in a talkie, the comedy Business and Pleasure (David Butler, 1932), co-starring with Will Rogers.
-In 1930, she had married Harold Grieve, an art director and founding member of the Academy of Motion Picture Arts and Sciences.
+In 1930, she married Harold Grieve, an art director and founding member of the Academy of Motion Picture Arts and Sciences.
 Along with her husband, she went into interior design and faded from the Hollywood scene.
 They had no children.

 Plagued by health problems (heart condition) in the 1960s, she suffered a serious fall in 1973 which left her virtually an invalid.
 She told an interviewer in 1985: "I don't like being called a silent star.
 Who was silent?
 I was never silent!"
+Shortly after, Jetta Goudal died in 1985 in Los Angeles, at age 94.
+For her contribution to the film industry, she has a star on the Hollywood Walk of Fame.

 Jetta Goudal